Voice search: Supported language

-Language is the most essential factor for a system to understand, and provide the most accurate results of what the user search.
+Language is the most essential factor for a system to understand, and provide the most accurate results of what the user searches.
 This covers across languages, dialects, and accents, as users want a voice assistant that both understands them and speaks to them understandably.

 While spoken and written languages differ, voice search should support natural spoken language instead of only transforming voice into text and doing a regular text search with the help speech recognition.

 For example, in typed search an eCommerce user can easily copy and paste an alphanumeric product code to search field, but when speaking the search terms can be very different, such as "show me the new Bluetooth headphones by Samsung".